gsisaoki/Omnidirectional_Blender_3D_Dataset/README.md

 ## Example of 3D Reconsturuction with NeuS (supplort quantitative and qualitative evaluation)
 <details>
 <summary>Details</summary>
-We provide We provide an example usage of our dataset uging NeuS (NeurIPS 2021)
+We provide an example usage of our dataset uging NeuS (NeurIPS 2021).
+Since NeuS is typically designed for perspective images, we provide a modified version of NeuS, called SDF360, which enables rendering of ERP images by modifying the ray generation method.

 1. Download codes
     ```
-    git clone <url to Our NeuS>
+    git clone -b fix-erp-problem https://github.com/ShntrIto/SDF360.git
-    cd <Our NeuS>
+    cd SDF360
     ```
 2. Preparetion
     - To train NeuS, it is necessary to preprocess the dataset according to the instructions provided in the [Training NeuS Using Your Custom Data](https://github.com/Totoro97/NeuS/tree/main/preprocess_custom_data)